TerminologyHub/open-termhub/doc/TUTORIAL1.md

 The following code block has a number of curl commands that test a few of the FHIR R5 API endpoints of the server to demonstrate basic function.

 ```
-# Find CodeSystems
-curl -X POST http://localhost:8080/fhir/r5/CodeSystem | jq

-# Perform a SNOMEDCT CodeSystem $lookup for a code

-# Find implied ValueSets for CodeSystems

-# Perform a SNOMEDCT search via a ValueSet $expand with a filter

-# Perform a SNOMEDCT search via a ValueSet $expand with a filter and an ECL expression

-# Find ConceptMaps

-# Perform a ConceptMap $translate to find "target" codes for a SNOMEDCT code
 ```

 **[Back to top](#step-by-step-instructions-with-sandbox-data)**